dbzabhiram/Steganography/README.md

 # Steganography

 In this project, we hide a secret message inside an Image by changing the bit values of respective R, G and B values of the image's pixel values.
 These are done seperately in three scripts: hide.py (blue bits), hidered.py(red bits), hidegreen.py(green bits).
 We use chm.py for qualitative measures on stego and original image.
+This project is work of two-member team, under the Minor project of college semester.

 Help for how to use the given Python scripts
 --------------------------------------------